beagleboard/vsx-examples/docs/chapter2.typ

 #block(width: 100%, stroke: bc.dark_orange.lighten(60%) + 1pt, radius: 6pt, inset: 8pt)[
   #grid(
     columns: (auto, auto, auto),
-    row-gutter: 4pt,
-    column-gutter: 4pt,
+    gutter: 4pt,
     grid.cell(colspan: 3, align: center + horizon)[#image("images/chapter2/step7.webp", height: 200pt)],
-    grid.cell(align: horizon, step_type_1),
+    grid.cell(align: horizon, step_box),
     grid.cell(align: horizon)[#text(size: 8pt)[To start with the exercise you have to connect your PocketBeagle 2 computer + TechLab cape setup to your MacBook computer as shown in the connection diagram shown above.]], grid.cell(align: center)[#text(bc.dark_orange, size: 8pt)[NOTE: USB-C to USB-A can also be used if your Chromebook doesn’t have a USB-C port]]
   )
 ]

 #bh.grid_column(
-  bh.beagle_box_4(img: "images/chapter2/step8.webp", img_height: 110pt, col1: step_type_1)[USB connection provides powers to your PocketBeagle 2, you should see a Red LED light marked ‘P’ lit up.], bh.beagle_box_4(img: "images/chapter2/step9.webp", img_height: 110pt, col1: step_type_1)[On successful boot-up, you should see an LED pattern on the seven-segment display of the TechLab cape.], )
+  bh.beagle_box_4(img: "images/chapter1/step4.webp", img_height: 110pt, col1: step_box)[USB connection provides powers to your PocketBeagle 2, you should see a Red LED light marked ‘P’ lit up.], bh.beagle_box_4(img: "images/chapter2/step9.webp", img_height: 110pt, col1: step_box)[On successful boot-up, you should see an LED pattern on the seven-segment display of the TechLab cape.], )

 #pagebreak()

-#bh.beagle_box_4(img: "images/chapter1/step6.webp", col1: step_type_1)[To access PocketBeagle 2 computer using your MacBook computer open Safari or Chrome browser on your Macbook or Chromebook computer and in search bar type address 192.168.7.2 and then click on VSCode-examples.html]
+#bh.beagle_box_4(img: "images/chapter1/step6.webp", col1: step_box)[To access PocketBeagle 2 computer using your MacBook computer open Safari or Chrome browser on your Macbook or Chromebook computer and in search bar type address #strong[192.168.7.2] and then click on #strong[VSCode-examples.html]]

 #block(width: 100%, stroke: bc.dark_orange.lighten(60%) + 1pt, radius: 6pt, inset: 12pt)[
   #grid(